-On the take-off the rider should unweight slightly and move their mass into position over the feature and board.
-The rider should remain flexed.
+On the take-off the

+weight slightly and

+move their mass into

+rider should un-

+position over the

+The rider should

+remain flexed.

+feature and board.

-- · As the rider touches-down on the feature, the lower body should absorb the pressure thereby keeping the mass balanced over the board.
-Focus should be on the end portion of the feature to aid in the direction of travel and landing. - · When sliding, the board MUST remain flat by keeping the ankles, knees, hips and spine flexed over the board.
+- As the rider touches-down on the feature, the lower body should absorb the pressure thereby keeping the mass balanced over the board.
+Focus should be on the end portion of the feature to aid in the direction of travel and landing. - When sliding, the board MUST remain flat by keeping the ankles, knees, hips and spine flexed over the board.
 The upper body should remain slightly anticipated with the hands out to the side of the body for balance and alignment.

-- · When leaving the feature, the lower body can extend out to help absorb the landing. - The rider should land low and centred over the board
+- When leaving the feature, the lower body can extend out to help absorb the landing. - The rider should land low and centred over the board.

-- FUNDAMENTAL MECHANICS TO BE TAUGHT - Alignment of the body with the board and feature. - Approach, Take off, Manoeuvre and Landing (A.T.M.L.). - Flexing the lower body and spine to keep the board flat.
+- Alignment of the body with the board and feature. - Approach, Take off, Manoeuvre and Landing (A.T.M.L.). - Flexing the lower body and spine to keep the board flat.